Bonneville County

 Families

 Please share your Family Group Sheet information, Descendents Chart, Photos, etc. of a Bonneville county ancestor.
 Simply email your contribution to the County Coordinator.
-Please allow us to include your email address for interested parties to contact you.

-Nancy Alice Barnes Coldiron
+Nancy Alice (BARNES) COLDIRON

 John Gilbert "Jack" COLDIRON was born 7 Feb 1847 in Harlan County, Kentucky, to Jesse B. and Levina (LANSDOWN) COLDIRON.
 He served as a Flag Bearer during the Civil War, and I would presume in the same company as his father because he was only 14 years old.
 After the war, John moved to Pleasant View Township, Cherokee County, Kansas, in 1866.
 He soon left and went to Buchanan County, Missouri, where he met and married Nancy Alice BARNES on 13 Oct 1872.
 She was the daughter of Aaron and Levitha W. (COBB) BARNES.